Mathperson271828/twoplayerzetamac/README.md

-# twoplayerzetamac
-This is a fun game, where two players compete in an arithmetic game against each other with the same problems!
+This is a two player arithmetic game.